mahlas-network/mahlas-network.github.io/parts/uncategorized/newMahlas.md

 * Reference based joining
 * 2 references might be needed
 * Free to everyone
+  * Any penalties?
+  * Should they pay for it?
 * Relationship to other Mahlas's (inbound / outbound)
 * Starting people (this could be assigned in the beginning)
 * Does it have a board? (if there is a fixed number of people which has a different role, then there is a board)

+### Approval of a real person
+* If needed so how much does it cost ?
+* Freud check - *can we check really if it is that person or someone else pretending to be ?

 ## Communication
 Every mahlas could have a different rule set on how the creators communicate.